South Carolina Arts Commission

 Geographical Availability

-NASA, Panasonic, U.S. Army Corps.
-Of Engineers, War Veterans Home (Percent for the Arts), Anderson, S.C., Dictaphone, Federal Landbank, NCR, Southern Bank Corp., Westinghouse, American Artist Magazine, AC Arts Center, (Watercolor ’88) Marion County Museum and numerous Private Collections.
+Boucher has created illustrations or is in the fine art collection of NASA, Panasonic, U.S. Army Corps.
+Of Engineers, War Veterans Home, Anderson, S.C., C & S Bank, Dictaphone, Federal Landbank, NCR, Southern Bank Corp., Westinghouse, various authors, publishing houses and advertising agencies, American Artist Magazine (Watercolor ’88), Anderson County Arts Center, Marion County Museum, and numerous Private Collections.